ansys/pyensight/doc/source/calc_functions.rst

 Computes a scalar variable that is the *normalized density* :math:`{\rho }_{n}`.
-This function is defined as:
+This scalar variable is defined as:

 :math:`{\rho }_{n}=\rho /{\rho }_{i}`